jongs/jongs.github.io/_posts/2018-08-08-building-working-remote-teams.md

 &nbsp;

-Remote contractors with no equity, full or part-time are Not part of your team and as such, they should only work on peripheral tasks.
+Remote contractors with no equity, full or part-time are not part of your team and as such, they should only work on peripheral tasks.
 Agencies are not part of your team.
 They can own full projects, but they need to be easily run independently of the core product.

 The only way to build an actual team is to have them full-time, under contract, or employment, but with equity or some form of profit sharing.
 Under these conditions, they are part of your team.
 I don’t see how they can be in any other circumstance.